YayehK/pokemon-list-js-app/README.md

 ### How to get the project running

-To view details on a modal, click on the name of the Pokemon you are interested in!
+To view details on a modal, click on the Pokemon you are interested in!

 ### Project dependencies

 - ES6 (ECMAScript 2015)
--
+- Bootstrap

 ### API used